thycotic/sdk-documentation/README.md

 - `CacheAge` is how long the cache is valid before it expires in minutes
 - `ResetToken`  is a random string to revoke clients and reinitialize them

+Once the client is configured for the first time, a series of encrypted configuration files are created.
+By default they will be saved in the current working directory of your application.
+This path can be customized with the SecretServerSdkConfigDirectory AppSetting.

+If using the .NET Standard version of the SDK, these config files are protected by an encryption key.
+It is saved in the current user's home directory by default, but this path can also be customized with the SecretServerSdkKeyDirectory AppSetting if necessary.

+If you need to change your configuration, change your reset token and the SDK will reinitialize the config files.
+Otherwise, the SDK will not reconfigure itself as long as it can still access and decrypt the config files.
+Calls to client.Configure() are ignored if the reset token remains the same and the client has already been configured.

 ### Usage

-Now we can use the client to get a Secret, Token, or a Secret field from Secret Server, and feed that to our application
+Now we can use the client to get a Secret, Token, or a Secret field from Secret Server, and feed that to our application.

 ```c#